 I supported SIGGRAPH's 50th conference in 2023 as the chair of the Posters program, which was coincidentally running its 20th iteration too.
 Here's a meta-poster about the program's history and its outstanding contributors (low-res PNG).

-I supported the Discover program and club at Brown/RISD to pair arts and science students and put on an exhibition (2017--2021).
-I have also tried to contribute myself.
+I supported the Discover program and club at Brown/RISD to pair arts and science students and put on an exhibition (2017–2021).
+I have also tried to contribute work myself.

 Bad Art @ Brown, 2018